Metal braces can help you achieve your dream smile. But you’ll also need to be mindful of what you eat during treatment.

 Since meat can be stringy, it’s easy to get little pieces stuck between teeth.
 We recommend cutting meat into bite-sized pieces.
 If possible, choose meats that are lean and tender.

-Salads are just fine with dental braces.
-Just skip the croutons!
+Salads are fine with dental braces but skip the croutons.

-Dr. Piotrowski is an Invisalign dentist in Grand Rapids, MI who also offers traditional metal braces, FAST BRACES®, and Six Month Smiles®.
+Dr. Piotrowski is an Invisalign dentist in Grand Rapids, MI.
+He also offers traditional metal braces and .
 To request an appointment, call Precision Family Dental at (616) 207-1280.